malescordia/cub3D/notes.md

 - Can receive key_press, key_release, mouse click, close button click, etc based on the x_event value.

 void *mlx_new_image(void *mlx_ptr, int width, int height);
 - Creates a new image object in memory.
-This is image object can be thought of as a canvas or buffer where graphical data can be stored.
+This image object can be thought of as a canvas or buffer where graphical data can be stored.

 char *mlx_get_data_addr(void *img_ptr, int *bits_per_pixel, int *size_line, int *endian);
 - It is used to access the pixel data of a previously created image, or in other words, obtain a pointer to the pixel data of an image.